tony-aw/tinycodet/README.md

-# Utility: Multi-package aliasing operator (for slightly more advanced users)
+# Package import management operator and function

+## Import operator

 And finally, as the last functionality in the `tidyoperators` package we have the in-place operator `%m import <-%`.
 This operator requires a